On-site consultants · Nashville · Memphis · Knoxville · Chattanooga · Jackson · Tri-Cities

 Is Equipment Downtime Holding You Back?

-Unplanned downtime is one of the most expensive problems in manufacturing — and one of the most preventable.
-If any of these sound familiar, TPM can help.
+Unplanned downtime is one of the most expensive problems in manufacturing, and one of the most preventable.
+Each pattern below has a cost.
+If any of these match your floor, TPM is built to address them.

-Equipment runs slower than rated speed without a clear reason why
+Equipment runs below rated speed for no clear reason.

-You don't have a clear picture of your Overall Equipment Effectiveness (OEE)
+You have no clear picture of your OEE.

 TPM Questions, Answered